pawanmsr/tco-adobe-challenge-series-2/README.md

 ## Demonstration

-Video demonstration of set up and the application can be found [here](https://drive.google.com/file/d/18IjGhudcVxylOxLnVyCGQKt84Y5njKYH/view?usp=sharing).
-Please download, extract and view the video on a large screen.
-I apologise for the quality.
-The video demonstration is for an older version.
-Few functionalities have been added since it was recorded.
-This is a resubmission.
+Video demonstration of set up and the application can be found [here](https://drive.google.com/drive/folders/1sf5kOe7byQzX03YusLubsVypiU0ocU6A?usp=sharing).
+Please download the zip file, extract it and view the video on a large screen.
+The quality is limited by the free tool that I was using.
+Video demonstrations maybe for older version of the application.
+Few functionalities may have been added later.

 The pdfs used in the demo are part of the resources supplied with node tools sdk personalized code samples.